pyca/cryptography/docs/hazmat/primitives/asymmetric/dsa.rst

     .. versionadded:: 0.5

+    .. versionchanged:: 3.0

+        Added support for 4096-bit keys for some legacy applications that continue to use DSA despite the wider cryptographic community's `ongoing protestations`_.

     Generate a DSA private key from the given key size.
 This function will generate a new set of parameters and key in one step.

     :param int key_size: The length of the modulus in :term:`bits`.
-It should be either 1024, 2048 or 3072.
+It should be either 1024, 2048, 3072, or 4096.
 For keys generated in 2015 this should be `at least 2048`_ (See page 41).
-Note that some applications (such as SSH) have not yet gained support for larger key sizes specified in FIPS 186-3 and are still restricted to only the 1024-bit keys specified in FIPS 186-2.

     :param backend: An instance of
         :class:`~cryptography.hazmat.backends.interfaces.DSABackend`.